CKolkey/ts-node-action/README.md

 <hr />
 </details>

-Builtin actions are all higher-order functions so they can easily have options overridden on a per-filetype basis.
+Builtin actions are all higher-order functions so they can easily have options overridden on a per-lang basis.
 Check out the implementations under `lua/filetypes/` to see how!

 |  | (*) | Ruby | js/ts/tsx/jsx | Lua | Python | PHP | Rust | JSON | HTML | YAML |
 |---|---|---|---|---|---|---|---|---|---|---|